 - Highest BTUH ratings available for valves in their class (790,000 to 5,999,000 BTUH)

-- Low differential between opening and closing pressures helps to prevent conditions under which system water might flash to steam and cause hammering
+- A small differential between opening and closing pressures helps prevent conditions in which system water might flash to steam, causing hammering.

 - Engineered in accordance with Section IV of the ASME boiler and pressure code for heating boilers with capacities certified by the National Board of Boiler and Pressure Vessel Inspectors